12308155/ClimateScope-GlobalWeather/README.md

 ultimate goal is to provide an accessible, data-driven platform that supports climate awareness, decision-making, and further research into global weather dynamics.
 ---

 ## Project workflow
 ### Data Acquisition
 - Download the Global Weather Repository dataset from Kaggle[https://www.kaggle.com/datasets/nelgiriyewithana/global-weather-repository/data ].
 - Ensure daily updates are synchronized if using the live version.
+- ## Dataset
+- ⚠️ The dataset is provided as a `.zip` file due to GitHub repository size limitations.
+Please download and extract the file before running the project.
 ### Data Understanding & Exploration
 - Inspect dataset structure, data types, and key variables (temperature, humidity, precipitation, wind speed, etc.).